martinResearch/PyIPOL/readme.md

 * the IPOL in-browser demos can be downloaded an run locally using a local cherrypy based server and the code [here](https://githua matlb.com/carlodef/ipol_demo).
 Maybe that code could be used to help to write the python interfaces.
 * Some Matlab interfaces to IPOL algorithms written by [Paul-Darius Sarmadi](http://sarmadi.fr/mex-ipol-library/) during a summer internship in 2014 are available [here](https://github.com/Paul-Darius/ipol-matlab).
 This project contains a report with guidelines to make IPOL code that can easily be interfaced with MATLAB.

-# Limitations
+# Limitations and possible improvements

 * IPOL now *unfortunately* accepts Matlab code.
 Matlab code cannot easily be interfaced with python.
-* When the code has been writen with files as input/ouputs it might be difficult to create an nice python interface without modifying the code.
-Maybe using memory-mapped files could be a solution to avoid writting files to disk.
+* When the code has been written with files as input/outputs it might be difficult to create an nice python interface without modifying the code.
+Maybe using memory-mapped files could be a solution to avoid writing files to disk.
 However a direct interface without memory copies should be preferred when possible.
 * As we do not store the C++ code in the repository, modifications in the compressed files on IPOL may break the bindings.
 We may need to store the IPOL codes in an other Git repository (or another branch?) to make things more robust.
+* We could provide some PyQt widgets and some python tools provide an user experience that is closer to the online interactive demos, with buttons and sliders to set up the parameters.

 # Examples